Cost-of-living increases are affecting us all - every household, every business every organisation in our region.

 The website - https://costofliving.dumgal.gov.uk - details the support at Dumfries and Galloway, national and UK level and will evolve as information and support changes.

-It has been developed by the region's Poverty and Inequalities Partnership and will signpost people in need to information and resources that can mitigate the impact of falling income or increased bills.
+It has been developed by the region's Poverty and Inequalities Partnership and signposts people in need to information and resources that can mitigate the impact of falling income or increased bills.

 Our Council's approach

-Tackling the cost-of-living increases is the number one policy priority of a new Leaders Panel in our Council and is front and centre on the agendas of our committees and in our discussions with partners.
+Tackling the cost-of-living increases is the number one policy priority of the Leader's Panel in our Council and is front and centre on the agendas of our committees and in our discussions with partners.

 Councillors are clear about the need to support all our stakeholders: citizens, customers, staff and partners (particularly businesses and third sector organisations) during these difficult times.

-Our Council already offers support to people in a variety of ways and these are outlined below.
-Additional links and information will be added regularly, including support available from other partners.
+Our Council offers support to people in a variety of ways and these are outlined below.

 Help for those on low incomes